isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

   { "ISC": { "relay-agent-info": { "sub-options": "0x0104AABBCCDD" } } }

-Or with remote and relay suboptions:
+Or with remote and relay sub-options:

 ::